Chungwin/BreezyRecruitmentAnalytics/README.md

 ## Project status:
 This project is just at the very beginning and far from finished.
 First and foremost, it’s a training ground for me, a non-professional programmer, with the pleasant side effect that it scratches my own itch as a Tech Recruiter.

+## Currently working on
+Identifying and handling candidates that were moved from one position to another.

 ## Planned next:
 Better error tracing and resolving.
 Integrate **Calendly** data.